QuakeEngines/MHQuakeSpasm/README.md

 ## FAQ

 ### What API level does this use?
-MHQuakeSpasm is built around an approximate OpenGL 1.5 level; in it's current incarnation the following OpenGL extensions are mandatory:
+mhQuakeSpasm is built around an approximate OpenGL 1.5 level; in it's current incarnation the following OpenGL extensions are mandatory:
  - GL_ARB_multitexture
  - GL_ARB_vertex_buffer_object
  - GL_ARB_vertex_program